hoysal08/upgradeable_NFT/README.md

 It uses a proxy contract which delegates call to a implementation contract.The implementation contract always uses the storage of the proxy contract to update or fetch data related to the later interactions.These implementation contracts can later be changed by introducting later versions.

+The repository also contains a simple UI to interact with these deployments using metamask

 Try running some of the following tasks: